-Register for SOCI 495A/599C: Demography of Disaster in Term 2
+Register for SOCI 495A/599C: Demography of Disasters in Term 2

 Climate change is exacerbating the severity and patterning of extreme weather hazards that cause disasters.
 At the same time, population settlement patterns and infrastructural investments are rendering more groups vulnerable to exposure, with consequences for population mortality, morbidity, migration, and fertility.